mediolanum1/financial_forecasting/README.md

 The file `main.ipynb` contains all the code needed for data preparation, model creation, training, and prediction.
 This repo also contains a trained model, processed dataset, and all necessary data for `main.ipynb`, so you don't have to train the model or download files and ect.

+The file stock predictor naive lstm contains the naive LSTM. the creation of the model, the training of the model and 'generation.py' gives predictions based on the model selected. predictor4 works the best based on our testing. 'generation.py' can be run as is as long as you have all the files in that folder.

 To change the video that is being used for detection, replace the `video_path` value in line 18 of `main.py` with the path to your target video.